NYPL-Simplified/library_registry/README.md

-# SimplyE Library Registry
+# Library Simplified: Library Registry

 A geographic search engine for matching people to the libraries that serve them.
-Designed to be a single point of contact for multiple instances of the [SimplyE Circulation Manager](https://github.com/NYPL-Simplified/circulation).
+Designed to be a single point of contact for multiple instances of the [Library Simplified Circulation Manager](https://github.com/NYPL-Simplified/circulation).

 ## Documentation